xuewenya/skills-review-pull-requests_1/README.md

 _Nice work reviewing that pull request :sparkles:_

-Now that you have explored the different ways you can review a pull request it is time to learn how to use _suggest changes_.
+Now that you have explore the different ways you can review a pull request it is time to learn how to use _suggest changes_.

 **What is _suggest changes_?**: This feature enables you to recommend a change to a pull request that the author can commit with the push of a button.